mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * j (U+006A) has a counter-clockwise outer contour

+* jacute has a counter-clockwise outer contour

-* janya_u09b0_u09cd.blwf.vatu has a counter-clockwise outer contour
+* jacute has a counter-clockwise outer contour

 * jcircumflex (U+0135) has a counter-clockwise outer contour